Kat Cole: Tenure at Cinnabon

 In November 2010, Cole was hired by Cinnabon Inc., and was named president in January 2011.
 During the first three years of her tenure, Cinnabon added 200 bakeries, created partnerships with grocery stores and restaurants like Taco Bell and Burger King, and became a global brand in 56 countries.
-Cinnabon's 2013 sales was estimated at a billion dollars.
+Cinnabon's 2013 sales were estimated to be $1 billion.

 Cole worked anonymously in several of Cinnabon's retail and production roles during her appearance on the American television show Undercover Boss, including at both traditional Cinnabon locations as well as a Cinnabon kiosk inside a Flying J truck stop in Virginia.
 At the time the show aired in 2012, she was 34 years old and the youngest CEO to appear on Undercover Boss.
 Among a number of other awards and accolades, Cole was also recognized by Fortune Magazine in 2013 for its 40 under 40 list.

 In the winter of 2015, Cole moved to become group president of Focus Brands, the company that owns Cinnabon as well as Moe's and Auntie Anne's.

+Tenure at AG1

+In 2021, Cole was named President and COO of AG1, formerly known as Athletic Greens.
+Cole was recruited by the company's founder after he heard her speak on Anthony Pompliano's "The Pomp Podcast."
+In July 2024, she was promoted to CEO of AG1.

 Non-profit and humanitarian work

 Cole has worked in Africa for sustainable development of women and children in need.
 She has also volunteered and advocated for many food service related organizations.
-Additionally, Cole serves as a mentor to young women and entrepreneurs.